 11 AMAZING WATERFALLS ON OAHU, HAWAII

-Manoa Falls is one of my most suggested hikes to visitors looking for a short adventure.
+Manoa Falls is one of my most suggested hikes to visitors looking for a short and easy hike on Oahu.
 The trail is defined for the entire route, which gives you plenty of freedom to take in the wondrous scenery.